UKGovernmentBEIS/beis-report-official-development-assistance/doc/deleting-things-from-production.md

 ## Deleting activities

-Users cannot delete activities via the web app.
+Partner organisation users cannot delete activities via the web app.

+Service owner users can only delete certain activities via the web app.

 Requests to delete activities should come via Zendesk at the end of reporting and a complete, approved list of activities to be deleted must be provided.